wakaloka/winden-docs/docs/advanced/worker.md

 }
 ```

 Once the Queue is created, Winden will send a `POST` request to the Worker to process the Queue.
-The Worker will then process the Queue, and Winden will send a `GET` request to the Worker periodically to check if the Queue is being processed and done.
-If the Queue is done, Winden will fetch the result from The Worker and save it as a CSS file in the `wp-content/uploads/winden` directory.
+The Worker will then process the Queue, and Winden will send a `GET` request to the Worker periodically, to check if the Queue is being processed and done.
+When the Queue is done, Winden will fetch the result from The Worker and save it as a CSS file in the `wp-content/uploads/winden` directory.

-The Worker is a service that will consume your work to generate a tiny single cached CSS file for the entire website with less than 10KB.
+The Worker is a service that consume your work to generate a tiny single cached CSS file for the entire website with less than 10KB.

 ## The Worker services